hmlongco/Factory/Sources/Factory/Factory.docc/Development/Contexts.md

 ## Multiple Contexts

-As you may have noticed above in the `arg` example, multple contexts work just as you'd expect and are specfied using Factory's modifier syntax.
+As you may have noticed above in the `arg` example, multiple contexts work just as you'd expect and are specified using Factory's modifier syntax.

 ```swift
 container.myServiceType